RTEMS/rtems-docs/user/rsb/configuration.rst

 File naming provides configuration management.
 A specific version of a package is captured in a specific set of configuration files.
-The top level configuration file referenced in a *build set* or passed to the ``sb-builder`` command relates to a specific configuration of the package being built.
+The top level configuration file referenced in a *build set* relates to a specific configuration of the package being built.
 For example the RTEMS configuration file ``rtems-gcc-4.7.2-newlib-2.0.0-1.cfg`` creates an RTEMS GCC and Newlib package where the GCC version is 4.7.2, the Newlib version is 2.0.0, plus any RTEMS specific patches that related to this version.
 The configuration defines the version numbers of the various parts that make up this package:

 .. code-block:: spec